A billiards-like dynamical system for attacking chess pieces: Open Questions

 \section{Open Questions}

 The variables that determine the behavior of a particle's flow in mathematical billiards are the shape of the region as well as the initial position and initial direction of the particle.
-In our dynamical system, the key variables are the shape of the board, the slopes of the moves, and the initial position of the particle.
-The similarity between the behavior of the flows in the two dynamical systems leads to many open questions.
+In the dynamical system studied in this article, the key variables are the shape of the board, the slopes of the moves, and the initial position of the particle.
+The similarity of the behaviors of the flows in the two dynamical systems leads to many open questions.
+Progress on Questions~7.1, 7.2, 7.3, 7.4, and 7.13 has appeared in Nogueira and Troubetzkoy's \cite{scoopers}.